Towards Unsupervised Domain Adaptation via Domain-Transformer: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel method called Domain-transformer (DoT) for unsupervised domain adaptation.
-We define the domain-level attention based on the key component of the Transformer, i.e., the cross-attention mechanism.
-Instead of replacing the CNN-backbones with a pure transformer architecture, DoT integrates the domain-level attention with the prominent CNN-backbones in computer vision to deal with UDA.
-With the help of domain structure learning strategy, DoT achieves discriminative feature extraction and transfer across domains.
-From the perspective of Wasserstein geometry and statistical learning theory, we connect the domain-level attention with the optimal transport algorithm and derive a generalization error bound with Wasserstein metric.
-By virtue of the OT-like map, DoT not only ensures the local semantic consistency of representations, but also avoids explicit divergence optimization.
-In our future work, we will give more thinking about how to employ the merits of the transformers on more general problems including meta learning.
+In this paper, we propose a novel method called Domain-transformer (DoT) for UDA.
+We define the domain-level attention inspired by the core attention mechanism of Transformer.
+With the structure learning strategy, DoT achieves discriminative feature extraction and transfer across domains.
+Theoretically, we connect the domain-level attention with OT theory and derive generalization error bounds with the Wasserstein geometry.
+Under the OT-like map, DoT ensures locality consistency across domains and avoids explicit divergence optimization.
+DoT can be applied to backbones based on CNNs or vision transformers, and it can be optimized in an end-to-end manner.
+In our future work, we plan to employ the merits of the transformers on more general problems, including meta-learning.

+\bmhead{Acknowledgments} This work is supported in part by National Natural Science Foundation of China (Grant No. 61976229, 62376291), in part by Guangdong Basic and Applied Basic Research Foundation (2023B1515020004), in part by the Open Research Projects of Zhejiang Lab (Grant 2021KH0AB08), in part by Guangdong Province Key Laboratory of Computational Science at Sun Yat-sen University (2020B1212060032), in part by Key Laboratory of Machine Intelligence and Advanced Computing, Ministry of Education, and in part by the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA).